laurenchen0631/English-Learning/category/common_tranisition.md

 	- If I go out she gets nasty
 - at that time == at the same time == in the meantime == simultaneously == concurrently == at once == meanwhile 同時
 	- Answer the telephone promptly and try to pick up a pencil and notepad at the same time’
-	- I was reading a book, meawhile listening to the music.
+	- I was reading a book, meanwhile listening to the music.
 + prior to == before 在..之前
 	- she visited me on the day prior to her death
 	- Only two days remained before the examination.